MacroPower/OmegaGraf/docs/getting-started.md

 # Getting Started

+## Auto Install

+If you're using Debian, you can use an [install script](https://github.com/OmegaGraf/OmegaGraf/tree/master/install).

 ## Requirements

-For help installing requirements, you can use an [install script](https://github.com/OmegaGraf/OmegaGraf/tree/master/install).

 Othwerwise, please install `docker-ce` and any prereqs.

 OmegaGraf is supported on Windows and Linux.
 Our testing is done using Xenial, but other distributions should work just fine.
 We do not currently support MacOS, but if you're up for working with the C# Docker package on MacOS, feel free to give it a try!

-## SSL
+### SSL

 To run OmegaGraf with SSL, you will need to generate a certificate.
 To generate a self-signed cert, you can install `dotnet-sdk-3.1` and run `dotnet dev-certs https`.
-More details can be found [here](https://github.com/OmegaGraf/OmegaGraf/tree/master/install).
 This process will eventually be improved.

 ## Using OmegaGraf